Wednesday, January 8, 2025

 With our new spelling of Yhvh, it seems that Joshua could've been spelled as Yahavashua' (or Yahavashuaa).

 The Jews would've named themselves after their god, leading to the creation of the name "Jew."
 Clarke (2005) stated this as well (Ch.
 2: Gods of the Individuation Process in Egypt).
 Interestingly, there is no letter for w in the Hebrew language.
-The vav is a "v," or an "o" or "u."
+The vav is a "v," or an "o," or an "u."

 Hebrew alphabet (Jewish Virtual Library, The Hebrew Alphabet [Aleph-Bet]):